IceBerge421/markdown-cv/index.md

 Maria Alberto, **PB Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 “You Strange and Violent Queers”: A Collaborative Disaster-Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (In press).

 **PS Berge** & Madison Schmalzer.
-(Forthcoming).
 "Speedrunning."
 Invited chapter for *Keywords in Game Studies* by Christopher B. Patterson and Amanda Phillips (eds.).
-(Chapter conditionally accepted for forthcoming publication).
+(In press).

+Adeline K. Piercy\* & **PB Berge**.
+"Min-Maxxing Relaxing: Playtime and Privilege in the Post-Pandemic."
+Proceedings of the Digital Games Research Association.
+(Under review).

 </div>